 Towards the end, I would probably go for a statement piece that complements the space nicely, like a cozy butter yellow armchair in the living room or some framed artwork featuring yellow hues.
 Just to add a little pop of color and personality!

-Adding Texture With Yellow Woven Rugs And Mats
+Woven Yellow Rugs And Mats For Added Texture

 Yellow woven rugs or mats are a great way to add some coziness and style to your kitchen.
 They’re perfect for placing in front of sinks, by your prep areas, or around your islands to make standing for long periods more comfortable.
 The butter yellow color really pops and adds a nice touch without being too overwhelming.